tessgi/TessGiWebsite/content/pages/observing/tess-approved-programs-primary.rst

 You can click on the title of each program to read a summary of the research objectives.

-For GI programs executed as part of the first extension of the mission please see our `first extension mission proposals page <approved-programs.html>`_ .
+For GI programs executed as part of the first extension of the mission please see our `first extension mission proposals page <approved-programs-em1.html>`_ .
+For GI programs executed as part of the second extension of the mission please see the `second mission extension proposals page <approved-programs.html>`_ .

 Cycle 2